wiicode/typefi-installation/README.md

 * `server_desktop`, must be the latest available version of `Typefi Server for Desktop`
 * `designer_desktop`, must be the latest available version of `Typefi Designer`
 * `typefitter_desktop`, must be the latest available version of `Typefi Typefitter`

-### system.conf Parameters

-See the Typefi Server for Workgroup section.

 ### Usage.